-U.S. Citizenship and Immigration Services (USCIS) regulations allow F-1 international students to work up to 20 hours a week on-campus when classes are in session and up to 40 hours a week on-campus during the semester break and the summer.
+The Student Exchange Visitor Program (SEVP) regulations allow F-1 international students to work up to 20 hours a week on-campus when classes are in session and up to 40 hours a week on-campus during the semester break.
 International students are eligible for student worker positions and graduate assistantships.
 Student worker positions provide a basic salary with no extra benefits while a graduate assistantship provides a higher salary, possible in-state tuition waivers, and in limited circumstances tuition remission.
 International students are not eligible for work-study (work permit required) positions.

-International students are strongly encouraged to contact an advisor at the ISSO prior to beginning any volunteer internship off-campus.
-To better determine if the off-campus internship is truly volunteer the student together with their potential internship coordinator should review the Department of Labor Fact Sheet related to Internships and the Fair Labor Standards Act.
+International students are strongly encouraged to take caution when considering a volunteer position at a company.
+While a student may not be paid at a position the position could still be considered employment.
+To better determine if the off-campus internship is truly volunteer the student together with their potential internship coordinator should review the Department of Labor Fact Sheet related to Internships and the Fair Labor Standards Act listed below.
 This test for unpaid interns will help the student and employer better determine the nature of the internship.
-For more information contact the ISSO.

 The American tax system is very complex.
-ISSO advisors are not professionally qualified to provide tax advice.
-The university Accounting Department hosts a tax workshop for international students and scholars each in the spring semester to provide general information on taxes.
+ISSS advisors are not professionally qualified to provide tax advice.
 For assistance with the preparation of tax forms, students should seek professional assistance from the Internal Revenue Service (IRS), tax accountants, tax attorneys or a licensed tax preparation service.

 Students may go to the IRS’s website for international students and scholars at or call 1-800-829-1040.
 You may also hire a tax service in the yellow pages to assist with your taxes.